erwanlecarpentier/git/README.md

 # l2f-sim
-Stand-alone simulator for the "Learning to fly" project
+Stand-alone simulator for the "Learning To Fly" project

-This project was developed with a team of ISAE-SUPAERO students, tutored by Pr.
-E. Rachelson.
-The goal is to provide a simple, efficient, stand-alone library, for the simulation of the flight dynamics of an autonomous glider in convective soaring conditions and the development of Reinforcement Learning control algorithms.
+This project was developed at ISAE-Supaero by a team of the DISC department (Complex System Engineering Department).
+The goal is to provide a simple, efficient, stand-alone library, for the simulation of the flight dynamics of an autonomous glider within convective soaring conditions and the development of Reinforcement Learning control algorithms.
 The code hosted here contains the library and a few demonstration tools allowing to simulate different controls strategies.

 The project website can be found at [Learning to Fly] (http://websites.isae.fr/learning-to-fly/).